josephfusco/condensed-bootstrap-grid/README.md

 ### What about the official Bootstrap Sass?

 The official [Bootstrap Sass](https://github.com/twbs/bootstrap-sass) works just great but requires a little more setup if you only want the grid.
-This also requires you to download the entire bootstrap sass directory where as the condensed bootstrap grid is only one 4kb file.
+This also requires you to download the entire bootstrap sass directory where as the condensed bootstrap grid is only one small file.

 ### Acknowledgement